cardano-foundation/developer-portal/docs/cardano-integration/listening-for-payments-wallet.md

 :::note
 This guide assumes that you have basic understanding of `cardano-wallet`, how to use it and that you have installed it into your system.
 Otherwise we recommend reading [Installing cardano-node](/docs/cardano-integration/installing-cardano-node), [Running cardano-node](/docs/cardano-integration/running-cardano) and [Exploring Cardano Wallets](/docs/cardano-integration/creating-wallet-faucet) guides first.

-This guide also assumed that you have `cardano-node` and `cardano-wallet` running in the background and connected to the `testnet` network.
+This guide also assumes that you have `cardano-node` and `cardano-wallet` running in the background and connected to the `testnet` network.
 :::

 ### Use case